 “And you don’t want to give up your life as a free man, I hear ya.”

 “Good plan.
-You don’t want to jump into anything just because of Christine’s family,” Randy advised as he passed the ball to Jason in mid stride.
+You don’t want to get locked into anything just because of Christine’s family,” Randy advised as he passed the ball to Jason in mid stride.

 “Of course,” Jason said as he dribbled the ball.
 “But they’re good people.”